Diagnostics and testing of suspension

 • Rear suspension spring

-• Rear shock absorber
+• Rear suspension shock absorber

 • Upper arm rear suspension